Regime-Switching Density Forecasts Using Economists' Scenarios: Introduction

+Third, the paper relates to the large literature on forecast combinations.
+In particular, it has been shown that gains in density forecast performance are often achieved by combining different predictive distributions.
+Contributions in the field of macroeconomic forecasting include \citet{hallandmitchell2007}, \citet{gewekeandamisano2011}, and \citet{ganics2017}, among others.
+A vast body of literature in other fields, such as management science, risk analysis, and meteorology, also deals with the combination of probabilistic forecasts from experts into ``consensus" distributions (e.g., \citealt{GenestZidek1986}; \citealt{clemenwinkler1999}).
+For comprehensive reviews, see \citet{aastveitetal2018} and \citet{wangetal2022}.
+Several ways to further enhance density forecasts of non-normal variables have been proposed in the literature on forecast combinations, such as beta opinion pools (\citealt{GneitingRanjan2010,GneitingRanjan2013}) and empirically-transformed opinion pools (\citealt{garrattetal2023}), which will be explored in the empirical part of the paper.

-Density forecasts can be evaluated using several criteria (see Corradi and Swanson 2006, Elliot and Timmermann 2016 for reviews).
-This paper adopts two of most popular criteria as objective functions to build optimal composite forecasts.
-The first one is the log score, which measures the ability to assign high probabilities to outcomes that are truly likely to be observed.
-The second one is a uniformity test on the sequence of PITs, which provides a measure of the calibration of the forecasts.\footnote{A well-calibrated forecast is one that does not make systematic errors: if \textit{p} is the predicted probability assigned to a given random event, then that event should empirically occur with frequency \textit{p}} Both measures have been used to compute forecast combinations.
-Hall and Mitchell (2007) pioneered density forecast combinations using log scores.
-Geweke and Amisano (2011) use the log scores to combine five different models of stock returns.
-Ganics (2017) provides theoretical results on the use of PITs for optimal forecast combinations and presents an empirical application using linear autoregressive distributed lag (ARDL) models of industrial production.
-Finally, to evaluate the results, two other measures of correct calibration are also considered, namely two tests of independence based on the first two moments of the PITs (Rossi and Sekhposyan 2014).
+We combine forecasts from different experts' views using two main criteria of density forecast evaluation.
+The first one is the sum of log scores, which measures the ability to assign high probabilities to outcomes that are truly likely to be observed.
+The second is a uniformity test on the probability integral transforms (PITs) of the forecasts, which measures the degree of calibration of the forecast distribution (\citealt{dieboldetal1998}).\footnote{A well-calibrated forecast is one that does not make systematic errors: if \textit{p} is the predicted probability assigned to a given random event, then that event should empirically occur with frequency \textit{p}.} Both measures have been used in the literature to compute ``optimal" forecast combinations (\citealt{hallandmitchell2007}; \citealt{gewekeandamisano2011}; \citealt{ganics2017}).

-The remainder of the paper is organized as follows: Section \ref{sec:methodology} explains the methodology, Section \ref{sec:application} introduces the empirical application and presents the results, and Section \ref{sec:conclusions} concludes.
+The remainder of the paper is organized as follows: Section \ref{sec:methodology} explains the methodology, Section \ref{sec:application} presents the empirical application, and Section \ref{sec:conclusions} concludes.